Why is a family health history helpful? What information do I need?

 What do my results mean?

-The survey tool does not provide medical advice, but will be useful information to discuss with your healthcare provider.
+The survey tool does not provide medical advice.
+The information collected will be useful when discussing with your healthcare provider.
 In some cases, your provider may recommend further genetic evaluation.